Many opportunities exist that can meet your tuition and stipend needs to enable you to attend AFIT’s Graduate School of Engineering and Management.

 The Ohio Space Grant Consortium (OSGC) is part of the National Space Grant College and Fellowship Program funded through Congress and administered by NASA Headquarters.
 There are 52 consortia, one in each state plus the District of Columbia and Puerto Rico.

 Top candidates for full-time doctoral study are eligible for assistantships in addition to tuition.
-DAGSI assistantships for the 2008-2009 will be $21,000.
-At the Deans' discretion, the highest ranked applicants may be offered additional funding through faculty research grants.
+At the Graduate School Deans' discretion, the highest ranked applicants may be offered additional funding through faculty research grants.
 The maximum assistantship award will be $25,000.
 Call (937) 781-4001 for additional information.

 U.S. DEPARTMENT OF HOMELAND SECURITY (DHS)

 The DHS Scholarship and Fellowship Program is intended for students interested in pursuing the basic science and technology innovations that can be applied to the DHS mission.
 This education program is intended to ensure a diverse and highly talented science and technology community to achieve the DHS mission and objectives.
 Areas of study that are eligible include: physical sciences, mathematical sciences, computer and information sciences, life sciences, social sciences, psychology, and engineering.
 The DHS Scholars and Fellows are supported by the Science and Technology Directorate (S&T), Office of Research, University Programs.
-Read more on the DHS Science and Technology enterprise.
-This information will be useful in completing your application.
 Call (865) 576-8233 or (865) 576-8239 for additional information.

-The Office of the Assistant Secretary of Defense for Networks and Information Integration (ASD (NII)) annually announces a Department of Defense Information Assurance (IA) Scholarship Program (IASP) grant and scholarship competition.
-The program is designed to Increase the number of new entrants to DoD who possess key Information Assurance (IA) and IT skill sets.
+The Office of the Assistant Secretary of Defense for Networks and Information Integration (ASD (NII)) annually announces a Department of Defense Information Assurance Scholarship Program (IASP) grant and scholarship competition.
+The program is designed to increase the number of new entrants to the DoD who possess key information assurance (IA) and IT skill sets.
 It serves as a mechanism to build the nation’s IA infrastructure through grants to colleges and universities jointly designated by the National Security Agency (NSA) and Department of Homeland Defense as Centers of Academic Excellence in Information Assurance Education.
-In addition, the Scholarship serves as a tool to develop and retain well-educated military and DoD civilian personnel who support the Department’s critical IT management and infrastructure protection functions.
-View more information: Center for Cyberspace Research website
+In addition, the scholarship serves as a tool to develop and retain well-educated military and DoD civilian personnel who support the Department’s critical IT management and infrastructure protection functions.